zregvart/golden-container/README.md

 # golden-container
-Trivial definition of an image build in compliance with HACBS policy
+Trivial definition of an image build in compliance with Enterprise Contract policy

 The latest built image is available at `quay.io/redhat-appstudio/ec-golden-image:latest`.